 Entity A also has other postretirement benefit plans covering substantially all of its employees.
 The health care plans are contributory with participants' contributions adjusted annually; the life insurance plans are noncontributory.
-The accounting for the health care plans anticipates future cost-sharing changes to the written plans that are consistent with the entity's expressed intent to increase retiree contributions each year by 50 percent of health care plans include a limit on the entity's share of costs for recent and future retirees.
+The accounting for the health care plans anticipates future cost-sharing changes to the written plans that are consistent with the entity's expressed intent to increase retiree contributions each year by 50 percent of health care cost increases in excess of 6 percent.
+The postretirement health care plans include a limit on the entity's share of costs for recent and future retirees.